chenhaihong/smash-cli/docusaurus/docs/documentation/templates/smash-template-react-component.md

 ## Tip

-- It will waste some times to install `smash-middleware-webpack-v4` middleware at the first time.
+- It will cost you some times to install `smash-middleware-webpack-v4` middleware at the first time.